newlongtonscouts/newlongtonscouts.github.io/README.md

 Copyright © 2024 1st New Longton Scouts - All rights reserved

-## Try the Pre-Release Build

-The pre-release build is available at [https://dev.newlongtonscouts.com](https://dev.newlongtonscouts.com).

 ## Goals for v3.x
 - Reduce running costs by moving to Github Pages (free), from our old AWS Lightsail instance (~£3 - £5 per month).
 This could leave to a saving of about £48 a year - that's enough for an extra activity on camp!
 - Port the website to [Jekyll](https://jekyllrb.com/).
 Jekyll's template system allows for easier editing (maybe even via phone when on the go), and GitHub pages allows for near-instant deployment.